dblommesteijn/uwn-api/README.md

 # Uwn::Api

-This project is a Ruby on Rails (gem) wrapper for the UWN database (build from Wordnet), using JRuby (Java) and uwnapi.jar (which are included).
+This project is a Ruby on Rails (gem) wrapper for the UWN database (build from Wordnet), using JRuby (Java) and uwnapi.jar (included).
 Ruby MRI users will NOT be successful using this gem!!

  * UWN/MENTA: Towards a Universal Multilingual Wordnet API.
  * http://www.mpi-inf.mpg.de/yago-naga/uwn/downloads.html